Exploring the Training Robustness of Distributional Reinforcement Learning against Noisy State Observations: Function Approximation Case

 Please refer to Appendix~\ref{appendix:lipschitz} for the proof.
-For a fair comparison with nonlinear approximation in classical RL, we still assume the function $\phi_{\mathbf{w}}(\cdot)$ to be $L$-Lipschitz continuous and $\Vert \theta_i \Vert \leq l$.
-Interestingly, we can attain the bounded gradient norm of the distributional RL loss in stark contrast to the unrestricted gradient behavior of classical RL shown in Eq.~\ref{eq:expectationRL_nonlinear}.
-Based on Theorems~\ref{theorem:dRL_bounded_linear} and \ref{theorem:dRL_bounded_nonlinear}, we conclude that distributional RL loss can enjoy better behaved gradients in the optimization that are able to mitigate the impact of state noises on the objective function while training, therefore yielding better training robustness.
-We verify our claim in our experiments.
+For a fair comparison with nonlinear approximation in classical RL, we still assume the function $\phi_{\mathbf{w}}(\cdot)$ to be $L$-Lipschitz continuous and $\Vert \theta_i \Vert \leq l$. \textit{Interestingly, the bounded gradient norm of the distributional RL loss is independent of the noise size, which is in stark contrast to the potentially unrestricted gradients in classical RL in Eq.~\ref{eq:expectationRL_nonlinear} that heavily depends on the noise size.} Based on Theorems~\ref{theorem:dRL_bounded_linear} and \ref{theorem:dRL_bounded_nonlinear}, we conclude that the bounded gradient behaviors of distributional RL could reduce its sensitivity to state noises, and thus mitigate the interference of the state observation noises compared with expectation-based RL, potentially leading to better training robustness.

 \paragraph{Extension of TD Convergence and Sensitivity Analysis.} As supplementary, we also conduct the analysis on different TD convergence conditions under the unbalanced perturbations on either the current or next state observations.
-Please refer to Theorem~\ref{theorem:TD} with the detailed explanation in Appendix~\ref{sec:TD}.
-In addition, we also conduct a sensitivity analysis by the \textit{influence function} to characterize the impact of state noises on an estimator.
-We provide the details in Theorem~\ref{theorem:IF} of Appendix~\ref{sec:IF}.
+Please refer to Theorem~\ref{theorem:TD} with the detailed explanation in Appendix~\ref{appendix:TD}.
+In addition, we also conduct a sensitivity analysis from the perspective of the \textit{influence function} to characterize the impact of state noises on an estimator.
+We provide the details in Theorem~\ref{theorem:IF} of Appendix~\ref{appendix:IF}.

-In summary, we present the vulnerability of expectation-based RL loss against noisy state observations, while we explore the stable gradient property of distributional RL loss based on the histogram density estimate in either linear or nonlinear approximation settings.
-In Section~\ref{Section:experiment}, we demonstrate that our empirical observations coincide with our theoretical results, validating the robustness superiority of distributional RL.